The Left Conference – Photography and Film criticism

 The aim of the conference is to discuss and debate photographs and film as a social tool from a leftist stance.
 In particular, to examine and explore the relation of documentary practices and political commitment in different historical circumstances throughout the twentieth and the twenty first centuries.

-The seminar/conference will take place at Faculty of Social Sciences and Humanities/NOVA University of Lisbon and Faculty of Fine Arts/ University of Lisbon on November 16-18 2017.
+The seminar/conference took place at Faculty of Social Sciences and Humanities/NOVA University of Lisbon and Faculty of Fine Arts/ University of Lisbon on November 16-18 2017.